Choosing between HubSpot and Salesforce for your CRM comes down to five questions:

 HubSpot's service tools are strong and growing.
 But organizations with contact centers, field service teams, or complex routing requirements will find Salesforce's depth necessary.

-Both platforms are making AI their centerpiece, but their approaches differ.
+Both platforms are making AI their centerpiece.
+But their approaches differ, and a critical structural gap limits both.

 Neither CRM solves the data quality problem